Zqweez/Colabs-IRTLab/README.md

 This repository is associated with the work done in the IRTLab at the Laboratory of Microbial Genetics and Evolution, Graduate School of Life Sciences, Tohoku University.

-This repository contains comprehensive scripts, data structures, and workflows for analyzing microbial data generated from GC-MS, Sanger sequencing, next-generation sequencing (NGS), and growth curve experiments.
-The project characterizes microbial isolates, quantifies phenanthrene degradation, performs taxonomic identification, and clusters microbial communities based on sequence similarity and phylogenetic relationships.
+This repository contains comprehensive scripts, data structures, and workflows for analyzing microbial data generated from GC-MS, qPCR gene expression analysis, Sanger sequencing, next-generation sequencing (NGS), and growth curve experiments.
+The project characterizes microbial isolates, quantifies phenanthrene degradation through both chemical analysis (GC-MS) and qPCR of degradation genes, performs taxonomic identification, and clusters microbial communities based on sequence similarity and phylogenetic relationships.

 ------------------------------------------------------------------------